 - Veronique Mourier: Menu design in care settings

 Wednesday Day 3 : 30th June – Cooking at home with help

-Use your ingredients and instructions to create three forms of the same dish.
+Use your ingredients and instructions to create and taste three forms of the same dish.
 Chefs from the Institut Paul Bocuse will be on hand to help you throughout the day.
 On this day the Chefs will be with you all day, you can register for slots.

 Thursday Day 4 : 1st July – Launching pad

 - Agnès Giboreau: On the diversity of the sense of touch to compensate for flavour alterations

 - John Coveney: Collective Roundtable : all the speakers at the table will be at this discussion

 The objective of these exchanges is to make correspondence between scientific knowledge and culinary solutions.
 A cutting-edge round table discussion will allow Public Health actors to discuss with chefs and researchers to draw the strategic lines to be developed to ensure sustainable food and food service solutions for elderly, patients, anyone suffering from altered gustatory, olfactory or texture food perception.

 Chef Julien Ferretti, Culinary project manager, Institut Paul Bocuse